chaoabunga/mnscripts/README.md

 mnscripts
 ---------
 Version: 0.1.1.2
-Scripts for installing and updating masternode coins such as ChainCoin and EternityCoin easily.
+Scripts for installing and updating masternode coins such as ChainCoin and ArcticCoin easily.
 Installs Masternode based on Privkey input, and a simple web monitor.
 Experimental script, use at your own risk!!!

 ----------------
 Supported coins
 ----------------
--ChainCoin, EternityCoin
+-ChainCoin, ArcticCoin, EternityCoin

 ---------------
 Tested Systems: